Social-Emotional Learning for Preschoolers (Singapore MOE Guide)

 3. Board Games and Card Games (2-3 Times Per Week)

-Games teach turn-taking, following rules, winning gracefully, and losing without a meltdown.
-Start with simple games (Snap, Uno, memory match) and progress to games with more strategy.
-When your child loses, acknowledge their feelings and model good sportsmanship: "I know it is disappointing.
-You played really well.
-Want to play again?"
+Games teach turn-taking, rule-following, winning graciously, and — this is the hard one — losing without completely falling apart.
+Start simple: Snap, Uno, memory match.
+When your child loses, acknowledge the feeling first, then model what good sportsmanship looks like: "I know it is disappointing.
+You played so well though.
+Want to try again?"

 4. Pretend Play (Daily)